Univ-Wyo-Education/S21-4010/Lect/09/Lect-09.raw.md

 Another good source [is Cloudflare's primer on EC]https://blog.cloudflare.com/a-relatively-easy-to-understand-primer-on-elliptic-curve-cryptography/) - and I have taken the 2 animations from them.

+EC is used as the system in Bitcoin, Ethereum and most other blockchains.

 # EC and ECDSA Encryption